UWPCE-PythonCert/PythonCertDevel/_sources/supplemental/dev_environment/sublime_as_ide.rst.txt

 Which Version?
 ==============

-While Version 3 is still considered "beta", it is the one everyone is putting their effort into, and some of the plugins I recommend are not available for version 2.
-So *USe Sublime Version 3*
+Use version 3 -- there is a recent update to build 3143, so make sure to get the latest.

+*Use Sublime Version 3*

 Basic Settings